gmarkkula/COMMOTIONSFramework/SCPaper/README.md

     * Retain models achieving all four main deterministic criteria somewhere, retaining parameterisations achieving at least three.
 * Fit all noisy base `oVA` models (assuming the base model and base `oVAa` still don't fare well in the deterministic fits) to the probabilistic criteria.
     * Retain noisy assumptions and parameterisations that achieve all four probabilistic criteria.
-* Fit all combinations of retained deterministic model parameterisations with all combinations of probabilistic models, across a grid of probabilistic model parameterisations, to the probabilistic criteria.
+* Fit all retained deterministic model parameterisations with all combinations of retained noisy assumptions, across a grid of parameterisations of the noisy assumptions, to the probabilistic criteria.
     * Retain the models and parameterisations that achieve all four probabilistic criteria.
 * Test the retained model parameterisations on (or fit from them to) the non-eHMI HIKER crossing initiation time data.